 - What would make you consider working for this company again in the future?

-- Would you recommend this company as a good place to work to your friends and family?
+- Would you recommend this company as a good place to work for your friends and family?

 - Can you offer any other comments that will enable us to understand why you are leaving, how we can improve, and what we can do to become a better company?

 End the exit interview meeting on a positive note.
 Commit to using the information provided to improve your workplace for your existing employees.
 Wish your employee success in his or her new endeavor.
 End the exit interview graciously by thanking the exiting employee for their participation and improvement advice.